This post may contain affiliate sales links. Please read my disclosure policy.

 To bake, transfer stuffed shells from freezer to hot oven.
 Bake at 375 degrees for one hour or until hot and bubbly.
 Remove the foil to brown the tops or simply broil for the last few minutes.

-In this recipe, I stuff my shells with a combination of three cheeses: cottage cheese, mozzarella and parmigiano reggiano.
-For best results, please read these notes about each cheese:
+In this recipe, I stuff my shells with a combination of three cheeses: cottage cheese, mozzarella cheese and parmigiano reggiano.
+For best results, please read these notes:

-Parmigiano Reggiano: please please please don’t confuse parmigiano reggiano with a regular (pre-grated) parmesan cheese.
+Please please please don’t confuse parmigiano reggiano with a regular (pre-grated) parmesan cheese.
 Parmigiano Reggiano is real parmesan cheese that you will want to grate yourself that has it’s name stamped on the rind.
-Most grocery stores will have the Parmigiano Reggiano close to the deli with more specialty cheeses, like brie, feta and goat.
-Of course you *can* use the pre-grated kind, but just know it won’t be as salty or delicious.
+Most grocery stores will have the Parmigiano Reggiano close to the deli section with more specialty cheeses, like brie, feta and goat.
+Of course you *can* use the pre-grated kind, but just know it won’t be as good as it could be.

 Love Stuffed Shells?
-Try these other family favorites:
+Try These Other Italian Favorites:

 - Best Ever Lasagna Recipe